-At Indian River Medical Center, we practice a holistic approach to healing and believe meeting the spiritual needs of our patients is an integral part of the healing process.
+At Cleveland Clinic Indian River Hospital, we practice a holistic approach to healing and believe meeting the spiritual needs of our patients is an integral part of the healing process.

-Pastoral care at IRMC reflects the hospital’s approach to healing the whole person – physically, emotionally and spiritually.
+Pastoral care at the Hospital reflects the hospital’s approach to healing the whole person – physically, emotionally and spiritually.

 We understand hospitalization can be a frightening and traumatic experience.
 The Pastoral Care department is part of the healthcare team and available to help – particularly with understanding the meaning of what is happening.

 Visitations to parishioners by their own clergy are always welcome and encouraged; please be sure to let your faith community know if you would like a visit by your own clergy.
 However, for those patients who are not affiliated with a specific church, Cleveland Clinic Indian River Hospital offers pastoral care services.
 Members of the pastoral care service visit on a referral basis only, so please call the office or ask the nurse or doctor to call for you and a chaplain will respond to your needs as quickly as possible.

 Supportive services, both religious and non-religious, are available to meet your needs.
 Contact the chaplain at (772) 567-4311, ext.
 1124 for a routine visit or ask the staff to contact the chaplain on-call for an urgent or emergent visit.